MechWolf/MechWolf/docs/source/guide/gentle_intro.rst

 you're using Mac or Linux), you probably don't have a recent enough version of Python to support MechWolf.
 Python is available from the `download page at Python.org <https://www.python.org/downloads/>`_.
-For a detailed guide, see `The Hitchiker's Guide to Python section on installing Python 3
+For a detailed guide, see `The Hitchhiker's Guide to Python section on installing Python 3
 <http://docs.python-guide.org/en/latest/starting/installation/>`_.

 ..
 Important::